CIBC-Internal/python/Doc/library/unittest.rst

 .. versionadded:: 3.4

-When some of your tests differ only by a some very small differences, for instance some parameters, unittest allows you to distinguish them inside the body of a test method using the :meth:`~TestCase.subTest` context manager.
+When there are very small differences among your tests, for instance some parameters, unittest allows you to distinguish them inside the body of a test method using the :meth:`~TestCase.subTest` context manager.